Independent Together: Positions and platform

 The group was formed by incumbent Wellington city councillor Ray Chung.
-The group is campaigning on what they describe as their "five pillars"; these include a commitment to zero rates increases, getting council back to basics (focusing spending on water infrastructure, rubbish collection, parks, and roads), reducing council debt, improving transportation access to the city, rejecting party politics, and a safer Wellington.
+The group campaigned on what they described as their "five pillars"; these included a commitment to zero rates increases, getting council back to basics (focusing spending on water infrastructure, rubbish collection, parks, and roads), reducing council debt, improving transportation access to the city, rejecting party politics, and a safer Wellington.

-The key promise made by the group is that they will not increase rates in the following term, if elected.
+The key promise made by the group was that they would not increase rates in the following term, if elected.
 As of April 2025, the group had yet to decide what would be cut to achieve this.
 Talking to RNZ's Morning Report in June, Chung was not yet firm on what would be cut, only stressing that it would not be essential services.
 He mentioned cutting council payroll, saying he had "no idea what a lot of these people do."
 Chung himself would personally campaign against the Golden Mile project.

 Incumbent Green mayor Tory Whanau and other left-of-centre city councillors rebutted the group's stance on rates increases, with councillor Rebecca Matthews going as far to say that the claim that city services could be maintained while achieving zero rates increases was "a lie".
 Andrew Little, fellow mayoral candidate and former leader of the Labour Party, called the no-rates-increases policy "not credible".

 Better Wellington's Alistair Boyce said a savings proposal by Infratil's Louise Tong could provide a "blueprint" for achieving the zero rates increases, included cutting from staff costs, partially converting the Tākina convention centre for apartments or offices, stopping the Golden Mile revamp of central Wellington, stopping organic waste collection, and spending less on earthquake-strengthening for identified at-risk buildings.
 Other elements of Tong's proposal, such as shutting down Wellington Zoo, were ruled out by Chung.

 Chung also proposed to negotiate with central government for of social housing upgrades, though government ministers were non-committal on this plan.
 Chung expressed a desire to cut around 17% of council staff by mid-2026.
 He also confirmed that the zero rates promise could be unattainable in the first year.

 The group would also campaign on opposing party politics on the city council.
 Chung says he has never belonged to any political party.
 According to Chung, the media and some of his colleagues had stated that the group was "a right-wing party" but he rejected this, saying he did not know what the political affiliations of any of the candidates were.